daniel1hort/magic_state_distiller/README.md

 - a T\<arbitrary state\> using gate teleportation

 ### How to run:
-Open the project with Visual Studio and run from magic_state.qs
-Note: Azure Quantum Development Kit (QDK) extension for Visual Studio Code is required
+Open the project with Visual Studio and run from magic_state.qs - Azure Quantum Development Kit (QDK) extension for Visual Studio Code is required